More Lymphoma (Hodgkin's Disease and Non-Hodgkin's Lymphoma) Overview

 Lymphomas fall into one of two major categories: Hodgkin's lymphoma (HL, previously called Hodgkin's disease) and all other lymphomas (non-Hodgkin's lymphomas or NHLs).

 - These two types occur in the same places, may be associated with the same symptoms, and often have similar appearance on physical examination.
-However, they are readily distinguishable via microscopic examination.
+However, they are readily distinguishable via microscopic examination of a tissue biopsy.

 - Hodgkin's disease develops from a specific abnormal B lymphocyte lineage.
 NHL may derive from either abnormal B or T cells and are distinguished by unique genetic markers.